 MF:

-- Base Avatar Generation: the MF may generate base avatar from the user input and store the base avatar to BAR.
-For 3D avatars, the base avatar may be a 3D model or an INR model.
-For 2D avatars, the base avatar is comprised of a DNN model and a base image/video.
-The base avatar generation may be a transcoding process between two avatar representation formats.
+-

 - Animation Data Generation: the MF generates animation data using conventional or AI/ML technologies based on the media received from the user.
 The animation data generation may be a transcoding process between two animation formats associated to avatar representation formats.